CyberSecAI/.github/profile/README.md

 1. is publicly available
 2. is consistent format
 3. allows feedback and updating
-4. provides a rating of the quality of CVE Descriptions e.g. if a Vulnerability Description does not meet some minimum standard, then it is flagged.
-5. is accurate i.e. the Key Phrases are correct for the Vulnerability Description
+4. is accurate i.e. the Key Phrases are correct for the Vulnerability Description

 This increases the quality of Vulnerability Descriptions, and the associated data derived from them.